-An explorer, fur trapper, trader, and mountain man, Sublette was born in Stanford, Kentucky on September 21, 1799 (also listed in some sources as 1798).
+An explorer, fur trapper, trader, and mountain man, William “Bill” Lewis Sublette was born in Stanford, Kentucky on September 21, 1798.

 Being on the Missouri River, St. Charles saw a steady stream of fur trappers and traders to Indian country.
 William, being an outdoorsman, and like many of the other intelligent, enterprising young men, saw good reason to follow the river west.